zjin-lcf/HeCBench/README.md

 Platform 2: Intel<sup>®</sup> Xeon E-2176G with a Gen9.5 UHD630 integrated GPU

 ## Run
-A script "run.sh" attempts to run all tests with the OpenCL plugin interface
+A script "run.sh" attempts to run all tests with the OpenCL plugin interface.
+To run a single test, go to a test directory and type the command "make run".

 ## Results on Platform 1
 | amgmk | SYCL | DPCT | OpenMP |